 In today’s article, we’ll explore the most common obstacles businesses face when it comes to corporate travel bookings.
-We will also provide solutions detailing how to book corporate travel while keeping your business running efficiently and within budget - without sacrificing the quality of your travel content or your employee’s safety.
+We will also provide solutions detailing how to book corporate travel while keeping your business running efficiently, within budget, and without sacrificing the quality of your travel content or your employee’s safety.

 1. Create a corporate travel policy

 If you don’t have a business travel booking procedure in place, you’re taking a lot of unnecessary risks.
 When businesses don’t have a streamlined process that employees can use to book travel, then you’re creating a situation where there is a lot of potential for error.
 It’s expensive to change flights at the last minute or request a seating upgrade a few days before take-off.
 What to do?

 You need to outline a travel policy that’s easy for employees to access and follow.
 Create an approvals process (or build it into your online booking tool like you can with Deem) and company-approved guidelines for bookings and reservations.
 You’ll also want to outline a per-diem for in city travel-related expenses.